 The California Code of Regulation, Title 17, Article 7603, mandates that all backflow prevention devices are tested once a year.
 This testing process helps ensure a safe drinking water supply for Forestville Water District's residents.

-The annual testing is to be performed by a licensed and certified agency that has been approved by FWD.
+The annual testing is to be performed by a licensed and certified tester that has been approved by FWD.

 Who is responsible for the testing and maintenance of the backflow prevention assembly?